A Pure Demand Operational Semantics with Applications to Program Analysis: Implementation

 \subsection{The Interpreter Implementation}

-We have implemented an interpreter for the operational semantics of the extended language of Section \ref{sec_extended_language} which fully passes a large suite of tests, providing further evidence of the soundness of the system beyond Lemma \ref{thm_v_e}.
-Our implementation includes a cache mapping $(\stk,\expr) \mapsto \reval$ which avoids repeating the same lookup question, and makes the runtime complexity roughly comparable to a standard interpreter implementation.
-Our interpreter is only a proof-of-concept to verify correctness and still needs work on optimizing performance. \infull{Another important performance improvement would be to implement a garbage collector on the cache, important because otherwise the cache will bloat over time with mostly stale entries.
-Since no stack can repeat, at application return all items with the just-before-return stack $\stk$ in the key can be flushed.}
+We have implemented an interpreter for the operational semantics of the extended language of Section \ref{sec_extended_language} that passes a suite of tests, providing further evidence of the soundness of the system beyond Lemma \ref{thm_v_e}.
+Our implementation includes a cache mapping $(\stk,\expr) \mapsto \reval$ to avoid repeating the same lookup question, and makes the runtime complexity roughly comparable to a standard interpreter implementation.
+Our interpreter is only a proof of concept to verify correctness and is not likely useful as an implementation methodology due to the potential space blowup.